-These meetings are led by Subject Advisory Leads (SALs) in English, Maths, Science, PSHE, PE, Primary and BTEC/Vocational areas.
-Art subject network has a voluntary Chair from the Art Leads across the Trust.
-Reading Leads in Primary meet with Development Consultants from RWinc for remote progress meetings as well as Development Days in school.
+Subject Leads meet half termly at Subject Network Meetings, These meetings are led by Subject Advisory Leads (SALs) in English, Maths, Science, PSHE, PE and BTEC/Vocational areas.
+Art subject network has a voluntary Chair.
+Humanities teachers come together at scheduled Training through year.
+Reading Leads in Primary meet with the English Hub and Development Consultants from RWinc for remote progress meetings as well as Development Days in school.
+The Primary Team who also come together where Primary Leads in each setting are encouraged to cascade developments and attend twice yearly moderation with a neighbouring Trust, and where subject Specialists will also input to meetings.